Learning an Ensemble Token from Task-driven Priors in Facial Analysis: Conclusion

-The proposed ET-Fuser framework exhibited performance gains across tasks and evaluation metrics, while maintaining a demonstrably minimal computational overhead, with particularly notable improvements observed at the feature representation level.
-However, a salient limitation inherent in ensemble token methodologies is their susceptibility to overfitting datasets.
-The training phrase, which relies on task priors and presents each encoder with caonnical input, potentially impedes the learning of multi-modal or multi-input modalities.
+The KT-Adapter exhibited performance gains across tasks and evaluation metrics, while maintaining a demonstrably minimal computational overhead, with particularly notable improvements observed at the feature representation level.
+However, a salient limitation inherent in knowledge token methodologies is their susceptibility to overfitting datasets.
+The training phase, which relies on task priors and presents each encoder with canonical input, potentially impedes the learning of multi-modal or multi-input modalities.
 We posit that this research serves as a cornerstone towards the effective exploitation of task priors and encourage future investigations to broaden its applicability beyond the domain of facial analysis, extending to more generalized domains.